 Here’s how to create a new user and delete the default “admin” user:

 - You create a user by going into “Users” then “Add New” in the WordPress menu.

 - When creating the new user, make sure to give it the role of an “Administrator”.
-That will ensure that you have the full authority over your site.
+That will ensure that you have the full authority over your WordPress website security.

 - Now log out from your default “admin” account and log in with the new user details.

 - In “Users” delete the default admin username.